IDnotify Review 2026: Is This Identity Protection Worth the Price?

 Identity monitoring

 You'll find many basic monitoring features in the identity monitoring dashboard.
 Standard areas like SSN, credit, court records, account takeover, and other basic features are all offered.
-While this is comprehensive, it's also the bare minimum you should accept from an ID theft protection service.
+While this is comprehensive, it's also the bare minimum you should accept from an identity theft protection service.

 If you use IDnotify, your identity will be monitored, but you may not get as much out of it as you would with other services.
 Since the offerings are so basic, we're surprised at the price tag.

-A few years ago, when we first reviewed ID theft protection services, IDnotify was reasonably priced.
+A few years ago, when we first reviewed identity theft protection services, IDnotify was reasonably priced.
 The competitors have since caught up.
 IDnotify is now behind regarding features and is priced higher than it should be for what it offers.

 Credit monitoring